buhund/linux-macbook-setup/amdgpu.md

-# How to enable AMDGPU (and thus Vulkan), mid-2015 rMPB15
+# Enable AMDGPU (and use Vulkan), mid-2015 rMPB 15"

+### Using kernelstub to edit your boot and kernel parameters to use AMDGPU and Vulkan

 Tech Specs: [MacBook Pro (Retina, 15-inch, Mid 2015)](https://support.apple.com/kb/SP719)
 * MacBook Pro (Retina, 15-inch, Mid 2015)